 Honey contains lots of glucose.
 But a plant won’t need glucose as a nutrition because they simply produce it themselves due photosynthesis.
 However: The soil that your plant lives in doesn’t produce it and that is why honey could help as a fertilizer.
 Soil contains lots of microflora (bacteries and fungus) that are very important for your plant.
 Adding a very small amount of honey to your soil could give it a huge boost and keep it healthy.

 As too much glucose could harm your plant, the trick to succes is using the perfect dose of honey that you’ll add to the soil.
 In this case, using raw honey is too much and “powerfull”.
 For a healthy and balanced soil you should dissolve 5-15ML honey to 1 Gallon of water.
-Onced mixed well, you should use to to water your plant.
+Onced mixed well, you should use it to water your plant.
 Don’t use as much water as you would normally do, take a little less and use your “honey-mix” just one time in the blooming phase.

 - Did you now some cannabis growers make their own, organic fertilizer?
 They use a combination of: Honey, yucca extract, amino acids, soap bark, volcanic ash and milk.